 Treatments to stop bleeding

-Regardless of the cause of gastritis, symptoms of gastritis can be relieved by taking drugs that neutralize or reduce the production of stomach acid and by discontinuing drugs that cause symptoms.
-(See also Drug Treatment of Stomach Acid Drug Treatment of Stomach Acid Stomach acid plays a role in a number of disorders of the stomach, including peptic ulcer, gastritis, and gastroesophageal reflux disease (GERD).
+Regardless of the cause of gastritis, symptoms of gastritis can be relieved by taking medications that neutralize or reduce the production of stomach acid and by discontinuing medications that cause symptoms.
+(See also Medications for the Treatment of Stomach Acid Medications for the Treatment of Stomach Acid Stomach acid plays a role in a number of disorders of the stomach, including peptic ulcer, gastritis, and gastroesophageal reflux disease (GERD).
 Although the amount of acid present in the stomach... read more .)

 For mild symptoms, taking antacids Antacids Stomach acid plays a role in a number of disorders of the stomach, including peptic ulcer, gastritis, and gastroesophageal reflux disease (GERD).
 Although the amount of acid present in the stomach... read more , which neutralize acid that has already been produced and released in the stomach, is often sufficient.
-Almost all antacids can be purchased without a doctor's prescription and are available in tablet or liquid form.
-Antacids include aluminum hydroxide (which can cause constipation), magnesium hydroxide (which can cause diarrhea), and calcium carbonate.
-Because antacids can interfere with the absorption of many different drugs, people who take other drugs should consult a pharmacist before taking antacids.
+Almost all antacids can be purchased without a doctor's prescription and are available as tablets, soft chews, or liquids.

-Doctors may prescribe sucralfate Other drugs for stomach acid Stomach acid plays a role in a number of disorders of the stomach, including peptic ulcer, gastritis, and gastroesophageal reflux disease (GERD).
+Doctors may prescribe sucralfate Other Medications for Stomach Acid Stomach acid plays a role in a number of disorders of the stomach, including peptic ulcer, gastritis, and gastroesophageal reflux disease (GERD).
 Although the amount of acid present in the stomach... read more , which helps coat and heal the stomach and also prevents irritation.

-When gastritis is caused by H. pylori infection Helicobacter pylori Infection Helicobacter pylori (H. pylori) infection is a bacterial infection that causes stomach inflammation (gastritis), peptic ulcer disease, and certain types of stomach cancer.
-The infection is caused... read more , antibiotics are also prescribed.
+When gastritis is caused by H. pylori infection Helicobacter pylori Infection Helicobacter pylori (H. pylori) infection is a bacterial infection that causes stomach inflammation ( gastritis), peptic ulcer disease, and certain types of stomach cancer.
+The... read more , antibiotics are also prescribed.

 Acute stress gastritis

 Most people with acute stress gastritis recover fully when the underlying illness, injury, or bleeding is controlled.
-However, 2% of people in intensive care units have heavy bleeding from acute stress gastritis, which can be fatal.
+However, a small percentage of people in intensive care units have heavy bleeding resulting from acute stress gastritis, which can be fatal.
 Therefore, doctors try to prevent acute stress gastritis after a major illness, major injury, or severe burn.
-Drugs that reduce acid production are commonly given after surgery and to people in intensive care units to prevent acute stress gastritis.
-These drugs are also used to treat any ulcers that form.
+Medications that reduce acid production are commonly given after surgery and to people in intensive care units to prevent acute stress gastritis.
+These medications are also used to treat any ulcers that form.

-For people with heavy bleeding from acute stress gastritis, a wide variety of treatments have been used.
+For people with heavy bleeding resulting from acute stress gastritis, a wide variety of treatments have been used.
 Few of these treatments, however, improve the outcome.
-Bleeding points can be temporarily heat-sealed (cauterized) during an endoscopy, but bleeding often starts again if the underlying illness persists.
+Bleeding points can be temporarily heat-sealed (cauterized) during an endoscopy, but bleeding may start again if the underlying illness persists.
 If bleeding continues, part of the stomach may have to be removed as a lifesaving measure, but this is rarely needed.